 How to Make Artichoke Dip Stuffed Jalapeno Poppers

-2. Next in a medium bowl combine the softened cream cheese, mozzarella, parmesan, garlic, plain greek yogurt and salt.
-Mix together until well mixed.
-There should be no chunks, except from the mozzarella and parmesan.
-Next add in chopped artichoke hearts, and chopped spinach.
+- Next, in a medium bowl, combine the softened cream cheese, mozzarella, parmesan, garlic, plain Greek yogurt, and salt.
+Mix until well mixed.
+There should be no chunks, except for the mozzarella and parmesan.
+Next, add in chopped artichoke hearts and chopped spinach.
 Mix again

-3. Add the cut jalapeno peppers on a parchment lined baking sheet.
+- Add the cut jalapeno peppers to a parchment-lined baking sheet.
 Place a spoonful of prepared mixture in each jalapeno.
 Cook in the oven for 18-20 minutes or until golden brown.

 Top Tip

 Don't undercook the stuffed peppers!
 You want them golden brown on top and brown on the bottom of the pepper.
-The pepper will get too mushy if you overcook them.
+The pepper will get too mushy if you overcook it.

 Recipe